 I can bring to the office a diversity of viewpoints and experience.
 Born and raised in the Monterey Bay Area, with my family still farming, I can appreciate the concerns of the environmentalist.
-On the other hand, having been in business since my undergraduate days at UCSC, and with my experience in the rental and real estate fields, I appreciate the practical
+On the other hand, having been in business since my undergraduate days at UCSC, and with my experience in the rental and real estate fields, I appreciate the practical housing requirements of our community.

-My credentials include: Graduate of local high schools; UCSC graduate with a B.S. and MBA; US Air Force sergeant; Married and parent of 2; and Homeowner

-In addition, I have either serve or am serving in the following clubs and organizations: Rotary; Chamber of Commerce; Sierra Club; PTA; Arts Council; Rock the Vote, and the League of Women Voters.

-If elected to this office, I will do my best to serve as a leader and role model for our community and children.
-Vote for Chris Candidate www.vote4Chris.com 831-555-1212
+My credentials include: Graduate of local high schools, UCSC graduate with a B.S. and MBA; US Air Force sergeant; married and parent of 2; small business owner; homeowner.
+In addition, I have either served or am serving in the following clubs and organizations: Rotary; Chamber of Commerce; Sierra Club; PTA; Arts Council; Rock the Vote; and League of Women Voters.
+If elected to this office, I will do my best to continue to serve as a leader and role model for our community and children.
+Vote for Chris Candidate.